robinozer/portfolio4/README.md

 - After creating an account, create a new app and navigate to the Settings tab.
 - In Config Vars, click 'Reveal Config Vars' and add config vars for secret key, database url (from ElephantSQL), Heroku PostreSQL and another with key 'PORT' and value '8000'.
 - Config var DISABLE_COLLECTSTATIC set to value of 1 was used during project development and removed in final deployment.
-- In Deploy, connect to GitHub repository and deploy branch to main.
+- Navigate to Deploy in menu, connect to GitHub repository and deploy branch to main.

 ## Attaching PostgreSQL database to the project ##
 In settings.py: